prmack/16pxls/README.md

 # 16PXLS

 16x16 pixel icon set.
 Built specifically for balanced interfaces.
 Available in multiple file types.
-Free to use for both Commercial and Public work.
+Free to use for both Commercial and Personal work.
 Please don't host for download elsewhere.

 ## Documentation